Consumer Complaint Filing (MOIC 17574999) in Bahrain

 What is this right?

-• In-person: Visit the Consumer Protection Directorate offices with your documents.
+• In-person: Visit the MOIC Consumer Protection Directorate offices in Manama with your documents and evidence.

-• Process: Once filed, the MoITT investigates by contacting the business, inspecting products, and mediating between the parties.
-If the business is found to be in violation, it faces fines, closure orders, or prosecution.
+• Investigation process: The MOIC contacts the business, may inspect the premises, and mediates between the parties.
+If the business is in violation, it faces fines starting at BHD 100, store closure orders, or criminal prosecution.

-• Free service: Filing a consumer complaint is free of charge.
+• Free service: Filing a consumer complaint costs nothing.

 When does it apply?

-• You have a dispute with a seller or service provider that could not be resolved directly.
+• You have a dispute with a seller or service provider that direct negotiation could not resolve.

 • You have been overcharged, sold a defective product, or subjected to deceptive practices.

-• A business is not honouring its warranty or return policy.
+• A business is refusing to honour its warranty or return policy.

-• Try to resolve the issue with the business first — keep records of your communications.
+• Try to resolve the issue directly first — keep written records of all communications with the business.

-• If unresolved, call 17007 or file online at Bahrain.bh with copies of your receipt, warranty card, photos of the product, and any correspondence.
+• If unresolved, call 17574999 or file online at Bahrain.bh with copies of your receipt, warranty card, product photos, and correspondence.

-• Follow up on your complaint using the reference number provided by the MoITT.
+• Follow up using your complaint reference number — the MOIC will keep you updated on the investigation.

-• If the MoITT mediation does not resolve the matter, you can file a civil case in court for compensation.
+• If the MOIC mediation does not resolve the matter and the amount justifies it, file a civil case in the Minor Civil Court (claims under BHD 3,000) or use BCDR arbitration for larger amounts.

 What should you NOT do?

-• Do not threaten the business — this could expose you to legal liability.
-Use official channels.
+• Do not threaten the business — this can expose you to legal liability under Bahrain's strict defamation laws.

-• Do not ignore the follow-up — if the MoITT contacts you for additional information, respond promptly.
+• Do not ignore MOIC follow-up requests — if investigators ask for additional information, respond promptly or your case may stall.

 You came here to know your rights — help someone else know theirs.